jonaprieto/flask-ponywhoosh/docs/_sources/config.rst.txt

     app.config['WHOOSHEE_WRITER_TIMEOUT'] = 2
     app.config['WHOOSHEE_URL'] = '/ponywhoosh'

-These configurations set up the default folder to save the Indexes, if you want to activate debug, the minimun lenght of the string in the query, the time out (stop searching if is taking so much) and the route where you might charge the default template for searching (available from version 0.1.5.)
+These configurations set up the default folder to save the Indexes, if you want to activate debug, the minimun lenght of the string in the query, the time out (stop searching if is taking so much) and the route where you might charge the default template for searching (available from v0.1.5.)

 Database Configuration